Gaming

 Ad blocker detected

-This site is financed through the use of advertising, we always ensure that it is not too intrusive for the reader and we prioritize the reader's experience on the web.
-But if you block ads, some of our funding will be reduced.
+This site is funded through the use of advertising.
+We always make sure that the advertising is not too intrusive for the reader and we prioritize the reader's experience on the website.
+However, if you block the ads, part of our funding will be reduced.